Summer Riding Camp at Can-Do-It Farm, Jefferson, Ohio

 A fully stocked saddlery and gift shop is located on the Farm.
 Campers receive a special discount in the store.
 The Tack Shoppe sells riding clothing, boots, saddles, helmets, gloves, books, medical supplies, cameras, gift items, horse supplies, treats for the horses, Breyer model horses, and so many items that can’t be listed here.
 All of your campers needs are available.
 Campers may run a "charge" during their stay.

 Camp fees are $1100 for one week.
 Each additional week is $1000 for campers that wish to attend more than one week.
 There are 6 weeks of camp offered this summer.
+Riders may bring their own horses by calling ahead of time for requirements.

 Day camps will not begin until June (check with Farm for exact days), and reservations may be made a few days ahead of time.
 Please do not bring your own horse for Day camps, one will be provided for you.
 Insurance Release forms are needed for all riders on the Farm and can be found on the "forms" page of this web site.
 Bring the form with you for your first Day Camp experience.